screepers/screeps-typescript-starter/docs/in-depth/deploy-destinations.md

-# Configuration variables
+# Deploy destination

-The `screeps.json` file is a JSON configuration file separated into multiple environments.
-We've given you three primary environments by default.
+The `screeps.json` file is a JSON configuration file separated into multiple deploy destinations.
+We've given you three primary destinations by default.

 ```json
 {